PastaMasta/notes/README.md

 Notes
 ======================================

-This repo is a collection of my notes to help avoid the limitations of the meatware in my skull.
+This repo is a collection of my notes to help avoid the limitations of the squishy meatware I have in my head.

 Dependencies
 --------------